ltoinel/DomoGeeek/README.md

 ![DomoGeeek](./assets/img/logo.jpg "Domogeek")

-**DomoGeeek** is a set of apps for home automation based on Z-Wave / Raspberry Pi / NodeJS / MongoDB.
+**DomoGeeek** is a set of small and modulars applications for home automation based on Z-Wave / Raspberry Pi / NodeJS / MongoDB.

 **DomoGeeek** provides a **Restful API** based on resources exposed by the Express.js framework.